mykle1/MMM-AfterShip/README.md

 Carefully follow the next steps.
 The goal is to retrieve from google a valid .json file that you can use!
 <ul>
 <li>Create or select a your own Google Project Cloud project via https://console.cloud.google.com/ </li>
-<li>Create a service account for this project <code>.json</code> file, see https://cloud.google.com/docs/authentication/getting-started.
-You'll need this keyfile later</li>
+<li>Create a service account for this project <code>.json</code> file, see https://console.cloud.google.com/apis/credentials/serviceaccountkey.
+Mind that you are in the right project!
+Choose create a new service account at dropdown, then choose any nice descriptive name and select Role -> Project -> Owner.
+Now the infamous keyfile is created.
+Store carefully, you will need (a copy of) this keyfile later</li>
 <li>Create a billing account for Google Cloud Services (https://console.cloud.google.com/billing).</li>
 <li>Open the API dashboard of your project (https://console.cloud.google.com/apis/).
 Go to the console left side menu and select Billing.
 Link your Billing account.</li>
 <li>Open the API dashboard of your project.
 Click on Enable API's and choose Translation</li>